Increase Cervical Mucus To Get Pregnant

-Cervical Mucus is an important sign of ovulation, reproductive and general health.
+Cervical Mucus also known as fertile discharge or ovulation discharge is an important sign of ovulation, reproductive and general health.
 Cervical mucus is necessary for fertilisation to take place: Fertile cervical mucus – sometimes referred to as egg white cervical mucus improves sperm survival and helps them to swim from the cervix into the uterus and eventually the fallopian tubes where fertilisation takes place.
-In this article we will discover you can optimise your chance of conceiving by providing some helpful Traditional Chinese Medicine (TCM) tips about how you can boost your Cervical Mucus levels – naturally.
+In this article we will discover you can optimise your chance of conceiving by providing some helpful Traditional Chinese Medicine (TCM) tips about how to increase cervical mucus levels naturally.

 Cervical Mucus is secreted by glands located in and around your cervix.
 Changes to your hormone levels that take place over your menstrual cycle change the amount and consistency of this mucus.
 When your oestrogen levels rise so does the production of Cervical Mucus.
 There are two main roles of Cervical Mucus: